-The Caviar Pie recipe is edible art, equal parts taste and presentation.
+The Caviar Pie recipe produces edible art, equal parts taste and presentation.
 It's a layered spread, really, not pie, topped with an artful arrangement of caviar to suit the mood, theme or occasion.

 Choose a diamond, star, heart or checkerboard pattern, perhaps.
 An easy but interesting option is a yin yang design.
 One color caviar for the yin, one for the yang, and another, if you like, for an outline.
 The designing is half the fun.